karan51ngh/RedditRefresh/README.md

 ## Acknowledgments

-This script is a fork of [JosemyDuarte's reddit-cleaner](https://github.com/JosemyDuarte/reddit-cleaner).
+This script was forked from [JosemyDuarte's reddit-cleaner](https://github.com/JosemyDuarte/reddit-cleaner).